MengZhou122/Color-Guess-game/README.md

 # Color-Guess-game

-An web page game developed with HTML/CSS/JS.
+An web page game developed with HTML/CSS/JS

-Given an RBG value and 3(easy mode)/6(hard mode) color squares, guess the corret one.
+Given an RBG value and 3(easy mode)/6(hard mode) color squares, guess the corret one